 o Reserved: Reserved for future use (16 bits)

 o Link Identifiers: Identifies each link ID for which restriction is applied.
 The length is dependent on the link format and the Count field.
-See Section 4.3.1 in [PCEP-WSON] for Link Identifier encoding and Section 3.3.1 for the Spectrum Restriction Field encoding, respectively.
+See Section 4.3.1 in [PCEP-WSON] for Link Identifier encoding.

 Frequency-Slot Restriction Field